samlior/tcp-forward/README.md

    npx stcp-helper new
    ```

-2. Run the `stcp-server` on a relay server with a public IP address
+2. Run the `stcp-server` on a relay server that has a public IP address

    ```
    $ npx stcp-server --help